Frequently Asked Questions

 Where does Lemon Tree Trust work?

 Since 2015 most of our work has been in the Kurdistan Region of Iraq.
-The Azadi Community Garden in Domiz 1 camp was established in 2016 and since then, we have continued to roll out gardening activities to more refugee and IDP camps across the region – as interest and popularity has grown in our garden competitions.
+The Azadî Community Garden in Domiz 1 camp was established in 2016 and since then, we have continued to roll out gardening activities to more refugee and IDP camps across the region – as interest and popularity has grown in our garden competitions.
+Building on the success of the flagship Azadî garden, we established a new community garden, named Hêvî, in December 2024.
+Both community gardens continue to go from strength to strength, propagating thousands of seedlings (ornamentals and herbaceous species of shrubs and trees).
+These are distributed across camps, neighbouring settlements and surrounding host communities, helping to create greener, healthier environments across the region.

 What are your activities in the Kurdistan Region of Iraq?